 Wipe that yawn off your face – tracking your results with Google Analytics is a critical part of ensuring the success of your site – and it’s not as hard as you think.
 (Well maybe setting it up can be a bit tricky – but you can always ask us for help).

 Imagine there was a tool that could summarise the effectiveness of your site – where your traffic is coming from, which page people tend to exit your site from, which pages people linger on, how many site visitors you have, and whether or not your visitors are doing what you want them to do on your site.

 Well, there is, and, what’s more – it’s FREE!
 It’s called Google Analytics, and it’s been around for donkey’s years, but it is nowhere near as widely or effectively used as it should be.

-And this is really important, because it’s impossible to know if your site is doing what it needs to be doing if you don’t check your metrics over time.
-Measuring what’s happening (or not happening) on your site is critical element of ensuring its ongoing success.
+And this is important because it’s impossible to know if your site is doing what it needs to be doing if you don’t check your metrics over time.
+Measuring what’s happening (or not happening) on your site is a critical element of ensuring its ongoing success.

 For example, using Google Analytics to know where your traffic is coming from helps you to learn which are the most important referral tools for your business – and which ones aren’t pulling their weight.
 You may find that you don’t need one or more of your social media accounts, for example, because it’s not performing a useful function for your business by referring traffic.

 Google Analytics can tell you whether your site is sufficiently optimized for Google organic search (ie – does your site appear in Google search results, and do people click through to your site from there?
 What search terms are they using to find your site, and can you rework your page descriptions to better accommodate this?).
 By looking at your Google Analytics reports you might also see that Google paid search results are way more effective at attracting visitors to your site than Google organic search results, or vice versa.